MedVIC-Lab/medvic-lab.github.io/README.md

      git push origin [branch name]
      ```

-5. **Generate the publications list:**
-   - Run the build command to generate the `publications.json` file and build the VitePress site.

-     ```bash
-     yarn build
-     ```

-6. **Preview your changes:**
+5. **Preview your changes:**
    - Locally preview the production build to ensure your publication appears correctly.
+You can also use `yarn dev` for active development.

      ```bash
      yarn preview